xin-huang/dadi-cli/README.md

-# dadi-CLI
+# dadi-cli

 [![license](https://img.shields.io/badge/license-Apache%202.0-red.svg)](LICENSE)
 [![language](http://img.shields.io/badge/language-python-blue.svg)](https://www.python.org/)

-`dadi-CLI` provides a command line interface for [dadi](https://bitbucket.org/gutenkunstlab/dadi/src/master/)<sup>1</sup> to help users to quickly apply `dadi` to their research. `dadi` is a flexible python package for inferring demographic history and the distribution of fitness effects (DFE) from population genomic data based on diffusion approximation.
+`dadi-cli` provides a command line interface for [dadi](https://bitbucket.org/gutenkunstlab/dadi/src/master/)<sup>1</sup> to help users to quickly apply `dadi` to their research. `dadi` is a flexible python package for inferring demographic history and the distribution of fitness effects (DFE) from population genomic data based on diffusion approximation.

 ## Installation

-To install `dadi-CLI`, users can use `conda`.
+To install `dadi-cli`, users can use `pip`.

-    conda install -c conda-forge dadi-CLI
+    pip install dadi-cli

 To get help information, users can use

-    dadi-CLI -h
+    dadi-cli -h

-There are nine subcommands in `dadi-CLI`:
+There are nine subcommands in `dadi-cli`:
 - `GenerateFs`
 - `GenerateCache`
 - `InferDM`